SNHUGitHub/Deep-QLearning-Project/README.md

-# Briefly explain the work that you did on this project: What code were you given?
-What code did you create yourself?
+# About project
-The code I was given were complete code to setup the game's environment and experience replay, build a neural network model, and play the game.
+I was given code to setup a maze's environment and experience replay, build a neural network model, and play the game.
 I also received skeleton code that contained the perimeters and pseudocode needed to complete the Q-training algorithm.
-The code I created myself is the Q-training algorithm code block that implements deep Q-training to find the best route for the agent to find the treasure cell while maximizing the reward.
+The code I created myself is the Q-training algorithm code block that implements deep Q-training to find the best route for the pirate agent to find the treasure cell while maximizing the reward.
 My implementation determined the optimal number of epochs that achieves a 100%-win rate.

 # How do I approach a problem as a computer scientist?
 By reverse engineering.
 This starts with defining the problem and people that it impacts.
 Then peeling the layers back until the root cause is found.